• Skip to primary navigation

 What kind of tomatoes are used for making pico de gallo?

-I advocate using whatever mid-to-large size tomato you’d like – Brandywine, Beefsteak, Better Boys, Roma, and even those fun colored ones, like the yellow and orange varieties.
+I advocate for using whatever mid-to-large size tomato you’d like – Brandywine, Beefsteak, Better Boys, Roma, and even those fun colored ones, like the yellow and orange varieties.
 It mixes up the flavor and presentation.

 How long does pico de gallo last?